It's really simple to edit your show and episode details through Acast Open's dashboard, which provides direct control over the tags in your RSS feed.

 Editing your episode

-Similarly, to edit an episode, simply go to that Episode and click the Settings tab.
+Similarly, to edit your show, simply go to that Episode and click the Settings tab.

 From there you'll be able to edit any fields you like: